-Speaking of mobile apps, I will bring our attention to one more Bible app --the Tecarta Bible app.
+Speaking of mobile apps, I will bring our attention to another app-the Tecarta Bible app.
 Five stars.
 Lean and mean.
 This is my go-to mobile app which I use predominantly on my phone and tablet for reading, finding verses and phrases.
 Fast, simple and powerful.
 Available for free on Android and iOS with in-app purchases for Bible versions.
 Well worth it.